Islamic Society (ISOC)

 The Newman Students' Union Islamic Society aims to provide for the religious needs of Muslims at Newman whilst helping to preserve the practice of faith.
 We aim to bring together the Muslim community at Newman and promote the awareness of Islam among the University community.
 Our intention is to create an atmosphere in which brothers and sisters have the opportunity to organise events, set up study circles and create a sense of brotherhood and sisterhood, which our beautiful religion promotes.

-Chair: Nafisa Ranzan
+Chair: Nafisa Ramzan (firstname.lastname@example.org)

-Vice Chair: Adila Iqbal
+Vice Chair: Adila Iqbal (email@example.com)

 In the past we have had a dedicated committee team who worked very hard to ensure that the constitution was fulfilled and that the aims are constantly kept in mind to facilitate all students at Newman University and not just the Muslim students.
 We did this by meeting once a week for 1-2 hours to discuss what was happening during that week and to discuss and plan any upcoming events as well as directing any responsibilities equally amongst the committee members.

-Secondly, The committee members were in regular contact with FOSIS (Federation of Student Islamic Societies) which have supported us by providing Newman Isoc with regular training on how to improve our society in terms of communication,
+Secondly, The committee members are in regular contact with FOSIS (Federation of Student Islamic Societies) which have supported us by providing Newman Isoc with regular training on how to improve our society in terms of communication,

 We also have ran successful events which have had a good turnout of students as well as of staff.
 Examples of these are the Charity week event in which we raised over £800 for Islamic Relief over three days and the latest speaker to have come to the university attracted many students , staff as well as the wider community members.

-Newman Isoc also had regular meetings with our members to ensure that they are kept at the heart of the society.
+Newman Isoc also has regular meetings with our members to ensure that they are kept at the heart of the society.
 In recent events, as the students believed segregation was necessary between males and females and therefore we have now decided to facilitate this and will have separate brothers and sisters only meetings so that the students are comfortable enough to attend and get involved.